 The best way to explain this episode is by being blunt and brutally honest.
 This episode has been the cause of tears and much thought.
 There’s no happiness, there’s no hope.
 There is only cold reality.

 This episode is about Batman, one of his greatest and most respected villains, the love of his life, and the truest test of his intelligence, skill, and will.
-Ra’s Al Ghul is the cleverest, deadliest, and Batman’s equal in wealth, cunning, intelligence, physical prowess, and more.
+Ra’s Al Ghul is the cleverest, deadliest villain yet, and Batman’s equal in wealth, cunning, intelligence, physical prowess, and more.
 It reinforces the weight of the villains in the Batman universe and just what Batman has to constantly go up against.
 He doesn’t fight criminals only to stand against corruption and evil, but also for justice, balance, and his fellow man.
-After the brief but passionate romance between Talia and Batman, he once again returns home to continue his mission, going on to show how devoted he is to his ideals; enough to even put them up ahead over his own happiness.
+After the brief but passionate romance between Talia and Batman, he once again returns home to continue his mission, going on to show how devoted he is to his ideals; enough to even put them above his own happiness.

 The story allows us to connect the dots and really dive into Batman; we see his skills in action, we feel his emotions, we believe in him.
 We don’t need to be told that Batman is clever, or dedicated, or driven, or that Ra’s is intelligent, ruthless, and cunning, or that Talia is beautiful and devoted.
 The episode shows us all of the above and more in spades.

 The highlight of the episode(s) is the swordfight between Ra’s and Batman.
 Damn, that was a good fight.
-I mean I love action as much as the next guy, but Batman was put to the test as his skills and reflexes, and thinking, and character were all called into play.
+I mean, I love action as much as the next guy, but Batman was put to the test as his skills, reflexes, thinking, and character were all called into play.
 It’s as if the entire series came down to just one story, and this was that story.
 Deserving of the number one spot by far.